SmartFactory-KL/shellsmith/docs/index.md

   A Python SDK for managing AAS resources.
 </div>

-**Shellsmith** is a Python SDK and CLI for managing [Asset Administration Shells (AAS)](https://industrialdigitaltwin.org/en/content-hub/aasspecifications), Submodels, and Submodel Elements via the [Eclipse BaSyx](https://www.eclipse.org/basyx/) REST API.
+**Shellsmith** is a Python SDK for managing [Asset Administration Shells (AAS)](https://industrialdigitaltwin.org/en/content-hub/aasspecifications) via the [Eclipse BaSyx](https://www.eclipse.org/basyx/) REST API.

-It provides full client-side access to AAS resources through a clean Python interface and a robust command-line tool, making it ideal for scripting, automation, and digital twin integration workflows.
+It provides full client-side access to AAS resources through a clean Python interface, an MCP-Server, and a robust command-line tool, making it ideal for scripting, automation, and digital twin integration workflows.

 <!-- termynal -->